Navigation auf uzh.ch

 Data are assigned a persistent identifier (PID).
 The metadata are machine- and human-readable.
 You can increase the findability of data by sharing it via a FAIR-repository.

-See the SNSF's list of FAIR repositories
+See the SNSF's checklist to identify FAIR repositories (section 5.1)

 Accessible